 The Board is responsible for reviewing and evaluating risk and meet monthly to review ongoing performance, discuss budgets and forecasts and new developments.

-As noted on page 16 of our Report and Accounts for the year ended 31 December 2019, the Company’s non-executive Directors have a role in reviewing internal control, especially via the audit committee reviewing the effectiveness of the Company’s internal control and risk management systems and monitoring the effectiveness of the internal audit function.
+As noted on pages 19 to 21 of our Report and Accounts for the year ended 31 December 2020, the Company’s non-executive Directors have a role in reviewing internal control, especially via the audit committee reviewing the effectiveness of the Company’s internal control and risk management systems and monitoring the effectiveness of the internal audit function.

 MAINTAIN A DYNAMIC MANAGEMENT FRAMEWORK